 I’ve tried just about everything to make my bikes look good while looking unique.
 At first, I was big on the Red, White and Blue theme.
 This was okay with my Cannondale (blue and white bike, red bar tape) though I went back to blue, white and black in the last year or so (the bike’s original colors).
 I also tried this with my custom painted Trek 5200.
 Unfortunately the bike isn’t a bright, fire engine red.
 It’s candy apple red with gold flake so it comes off a deep red/orange.
 The blue, now that I’ve had a couple of years to mull it over, just doesn’t fit:

 The Cannondale, at least in my opinion, pulls off the red, white and blue better than the Trek.
-It’s not bad, of course, but black bar tape would look better on the Trek.
+The Trek is not bad, of course, but black bar tape would look better on the Trek.
 The point I’m trying to get at with these first two bikes is that I tried to force the colors on the bikes.
 I wanted what I wanted and I made my bikes conform to that.
 Unfortunately you’ve gotta work with what you’ve got.
 To illustrate, my buddy Mike just had a frame fail on him – the carbon started to fray around the seat post.
 His was a beautiful bike, candy apple red with silver flake and black.
 He took it to the shop and they sent it to the manufacturer who promptly replaced the frame with the best frame they offer.
 Sadly that frame is a gnarly green, white and black with a little bit of baby-poop yellow in there to liven things up.
 Folks, there isn’t a lot you can do to fix that.
 You pretty much just have to roll with it.
 Black (or white) bar tape and saddle, and that’s about it.
 My Venge is another excellent example though the possibilities are more numerous.
 My bike came with some pretty plain-Jane looking black rims on it.
 I broomed those for a set of wheels that made the red and black pop by throwing a little white into the mix:

 Now, there’s some cleaning up to do at the cockpit, I’m well aware of the fact that I’ve got one too many spacers stacked atop the stem.
 Stay with me here, we’re talking about color coordinating a bike for Pete’s sake.
 Notice how the simple addition of the white lettering on the wheels takes that bike from nice, where it was prior, to “holy crap, it’s freaking awesome”?
 Exactly.
 That little bit of white lettering takes the emphasis away from the polished aluminum brake surface, making the wheel “pop”.
 I spent three weeks researching wheels to find the wheel set that a) matched my bike and b) came in at a decent weight (1460 grams).
 Now, going back to the cockpit again… The stem on the bike is one of those inner adjustable do-dads that Specialized loves so much… With a turn of an internal piece, you can adjust the angle of the stem by a few degrees without the ugliness of one of those God-awful adjustable stems.
 A really cool idea, unfortunately they’re heavy and have no place on a high-end bike (the idea being, once you’re ready to plunk that kind of cash down on a bicycle, you already know the angle of the stem you’ll want on the steed).
 Not only that, the front end is a little bit lifeless… So I swapped the stem and added this: